AlexisObel/Ob3l3xy.github.io/_posts/2023-05-28-HTB-IntroductionToWebApps.md

 > **Q: Use GET request '/index.php?id=0' to search for the name of the user with id number 1?** superadmin

-Copy paste the get request to the end of the url containing the machine's IP address.
-At first an error will appear stating that the user with id 0 doesn't exist.
+I copy pasted the get request to the end of the url containing the machine's IP address.
+At first an error appeared stating that the user with id 0 didn't exist.

 ![Alt Text](/assets/img/get.JPG)

-Change the id to 1 as directed by the question.
-The page displays the user **superadmin**.
+I changed the id to 1 as directed by the question.
+The page displayed the user **superadmin**.

 ![Alt Text](/assets/img/get2.JPG)